f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab4.rst

 TCP Profile
 ###################################

-Like the UDP profile, a TCP profile controls certain properties of TCP Flows on the BIG-IP.
+Like the UDP profile, a TCP profile controls properties of TCP connections on the BIG-IP.

 Navigate to: **DNS  ››  Delivery : Profiles : Protocol : TCP**